jupyter/nbgrader/nbgrader/docs/source/user_guide/managing_the_database.rst

         Details on ``nbgrader_config.py``

-Most of the important information that nbgrader has access to—information about students, assignments, grades, etc.—is stored in the nbgrader database.
+Most of the important information that nbgrader has access to---information about students, assignments, grades, etc.---is stored in the nbgrader database.
 Much of this is added to the database automatically by nbgrader, with the exception of two types of
 information: which students are in your class, and which assignments you have.